hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 ### 4.9 Hoisting Isn't Real

-WHAT!!!?
-After all that, you're telling me that hoisting isn't real?
-Yup.

-Hoisting is really just a mental model that almost all JavaScript developers use to explain how scope works.
-There is no actual hoisting process in JavaScript.
+Hoisting is really just a mental model that almost all JavaScript developers use to explain how scope works. *There is no actual hoisting process in JavaScript*.
 It wasn't even mentioned in the ECMAScript standards until recently.
 Even now, it's barely mentioned in passing.
 What's more, the mental model of hoisting is not perfect.
 There are edge cases for which hoisting doesn't provide a satisfactory explanation for how JavaScript works.

 In fact, hoisting breaks down in some situations.
 Consider this code: